AIResearchLab/kobuki_docker/README.md

       - /dev:/dev
 ```

-## Setup for Pulling container from ghcr.io
+## Setup for pulling container from ghcr.io and running

 Clone this reposiotory